GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 Note that the client can use the cluster local service name (`mqtt-bridge`) as the hostname.

-In client "b", subscribe to a local-only topic:
+In client-b, subscribe to a local-only topic:

     sub -h mqtt-bridge -t "test/topic" -v

-In client "a", publish to this topic:
+In client-a, publish to this topic:

     pub -h mqtt-bridge -m hello -t test/topic -d